tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 These attempts have generally floundered, because the simple designs fail to mitigate several of the attacks listed in (#snisecreq).

+The current draft proposes two designs for SNI Encryption.
-The proposed design hides a "Hidden Service" behind a "Fronting Service".
+Both designs hide a "Hidden Service" behind a "Fronting Service".
 To an external observer, the TLS connections will appear to be directed towards the Fronting Service.
 The cleartext SNI parameter will document the Fronting Service.
 A second SNI parameter will be transmitted in an encrypted form to the Fronting Service, and will allow that service to redirect the connection towards the Hidden Service.

-The design relies on two main components: tunneling TLS in TLS, as explained in (#tlsintls), and obtaining Combined Tickets that enable the tunneled connections between Client and Hidden Service through the fronting service, as explained in (#comboticket).
+The first design relies on two main components: tunneling TLS in TLS, as explained in (#tlsintls), and obtaining Combined Tickets that enable the tunneled connections between Client and Hidden Service through the fronting service, as explained in (#comboticket).
 These two components are conceived as extensions to TLS 1.3 [@!I-D.ietf-tls-tls13].

+The second design, presented in (#purecomboticket) removes the requirement for tunneling, on simply relies on Combined Tickets.
+It uses the extension process for session tickets already defined in [@!I-D.ietf-tls-tls13].

+This draft is presented as is to trigger discussions.
+It is expected that as the draft progresses, only one of the two proposed solutions will be retained.

 ## Key Words